whiver/nifi-protobuf-processor/README.md

 path to the compiled `.desc` proto file to use to decode/encode the data.

 For now, the only structured format the processors can process is the JSON.
-In the future, there should be more formats available (XML and YAML are expected).
+In the future, there should be more formats available (XML and flowfile properties are expected).